 This course is a continuation of ACCT290.
-Topics include the financial accounting and reporting of cash, receivables, inventory, property, plant and equipment, intangible assets, investments, current liabilities and contingencies.
-The course incorporates the pronouncements of the Financial Accounting Standards
+Topics include the financial accounting and reporting of cash, receivables, inventory, property, plant and equipment, intangible

 Board (FASB), the International Accounting Standards Board (IASB) and the American Institute of Certified Public Accountants (AICPA).
 Prerequisite: ACCT290